eelyel/discord-bot/README.md

 ### Environmental variables

-Currently the Discord bot token as well as the google search engine ids are set via environmental variables.
+Currently the Discord bot token as well as the Google search engine ids are set via environmental variables.
 Remove or comment out the instance in commands.py and searches.py if the command is unneeded.

 ### Planned features

-Message saving,  unit tests (in progress), github CI/CD
+Message saving